lancenacabuan/theosis/README.md

 # Theosis: Our Holy Calling to Reflect God’s Glory in Christ

-The Christian life transcends outward behaviors and religious rituals; it is a transformative journey into union with God.
-This sacred process, known as *Theosis*, invites believers to partake in the divine nature and reflect God’s image as restored through Christ.
-Rooted in Scripture and the teachings of the Church Fathers, Theosis is the ultimate fulfillment of God’s redemptive plan, achieved through His grace and made possible by the life, death, and resurrection of Jesus Christ.
+The Christian life is not merely about outward behaviors or religious rituals; it is a transformative journey of becoming united with God and partaking in His divine nature.
+This process, known as *Theosis*, invites believers to grow in Christlikeness, reflect God’s image more fully, and share in His glory and life.
+Rooted in the Gospel, Theosis is both a present reality and an eternal hope.

-At its core, *Theosis* is discipleship—walking with Jesus, growing into His likeness, and embracing the transformative work of the Holy Spirit.
-This journey involves holistic change, engaging every part of our being—spirit, mind, and body.
-In evangelical contexts, Theosis aligns with sanctification, emphasizing the role of grace and active participation in the life of the believer.
-It is the ongoing work of God that calls us to reflect His glory, grow in Christlikeness, and be united with Him in perfect love.
+At its core, Theosis emphasizes a dynamic, grace-filled union with God through Jesus Christ and the Holy Spirit.
+It is not about becoming gods by nature but about being transformed by grace into His likeness.
+Discipleship is the practical outworking of this transformative process—following Jesus, learning from Him, and growing into His image through daily surrender and intentional living.

+The beauty of Theosis lies in its holistic nature, encompassing every aspect of our being: spirit, mind, and body.
+While deeply rooted in the early Church, its principles remain relevant for believers today.
+Theosis reflects our ultimate calling to glorify God, emulate Christ, pursue holiness, and live in union with Him.

-To live out Theosis, we focus on four foundational pillars: *Exalt*, *Emulate*, *Exemplify*, and *Embody*.
-These pillars guide us in fulfilling our divine calling, moving us toward deeper communion with God while transforming our lives into a testimony of His grace and glory.
+To guide us on this journey, four foundational pillars—*Exalt*, *Emulate*, *Exemplify*, and *Embody*—help us live out the profound reality of Theosis.
+These pillars direct us toward fulfilling our holy calling as image-bearers of God, restored in Christ, and continually transformed into His likeness.

 ---

 ## 1. Exalt: Created to Glorify God

-The first pillar of Theosis emphasizes living for God’s glory.
-Humanity was created to reflect and honor God’s greatness.
-As Isaiah 43:7 declares, *“Everyone who is called by My name, whom I have created for My glory.”* This truth defines our existence—we were made to glorify God in all we are and do.
+The first pillar of Theosis is living for God’s glory.
+Humanity was created to reflect and magnify His greatness.
+Isaiah 43:7 declares, “Everyone who is called by My name, whom I have created for My glory.”
+This purpose remains central to our existence and is the ultimate goal of salvation: to glorify God and enjoy Him forever.

-In Christ, we see the perfect example of this calling.
-Jesus glorified the Father in every aspect of His life, as reflected in His prayer: *“I glorified You on the earth, having accomplished the work which You have given Me to do”* (John 17:4).
-As disciples, our lives should likewise reflect God’s glory in obedience, gratitude, and joyful worship.
+In discipleship, *Exalt* calls us to make God’s glory the central focus of our lives.
+Jesus modeled this during His ministry, declaring in John 17:4, “I glorified You on the earth, having accomplished the work which You have given Me to do.”
+Likewise, 1 Corinthians 10:31 reminds us to do everything for God’s glory, reflecting His goodness in every aspect of life.

-**Theosis and Exaltation:**
-Exaltation aligns us with God’s purpose, inspiring us to glorify Him not only in worship but in every aspect of life.
-It also reflects the beginning of our journey into union with God, as we intentionally acknowledge and honor His supreme worth.

-*Practical Applications*:
+Theosis emphasizes that glorifying God is not limited to worship services or spiritual moments but permeates our entire existence.
+It flows from hearts transformed by grace, devoted to Him in thought, word, and deed.

+### Practical Application:
-- Dedicate your daily actions to God’s glory.
+- Begin each day by dedicating your plans to God’s glory.
-- Develop a habit of gratitude, praising God for His blessings and presence.
+- Cultivate gratitude as a response to His grace and provision.
-- Engage in worship that exalts God with reverence and awe.
+- Reflect on how your actions, attitudes, and words point others to God.

 ---

 ## 2. Emulate: Conformed to Christlikeness

-The second pillar focuses on becoming like Christ.
-Theosis involves being conformed to His image, as Romans 8:29 affirms: *“For those whom He foreknew, He also predestined to become conformed to the image of His Son.”* This transformation is both a divine gift and a collaborative journey with God.
+The second pillar focuses on transformation into the image of Christ.
+Romans 8:29 affirms, “For those whom He foreknew, He also predestined to become conformed to the image of His Son.”
+This transformation, enabled by the Holy Spirit, is the essence of Theosis—becoming more like Jesus in character, love, and obedience.

-Through the Holy Spirit’s power, believers are continually transformed, as 2 Corinthians 3:18 declares: *“But we all, with unveiled face, beholding as in a mirror the glory of the Lord, are being transformed into the same image from glory to glory.”* This transformation involves intentional discipleship, where we behold Christ in Scripture, prayer, and worship, striving to emulate His character.

-**Theosis and Christlikeness:**
-Emulating Christ draws us closer to God’s holiness and love, bridging the gap between the human and the divine.
-This is the essence of Theosis—becoming more like God through grace, reflecting His virtues in daily life.

-*Practical Applications*:
-- Study the life and teachings of Jesus, meditating on the Gospels.
+This process is not instant but involves a daily journey of discipleship.
+Through Scripture, prayer, and worship, we behold Christ’s glory and are “transformed into the same image from glory to glory” (2 Corinthians 3:18).
+Theosis is deeply relational—rooted in knowing and loving Jesus as we strive to reflect His life.

+### Practical Application:
+- Spend time in the Gospels to understand Jesus’ character and actions.
-- Cultivate Christlike traits, such as humility, compassion, and forgiveness.
+- Imitate Christ’s humility, compassion, and obedience in your daily life.
-- Surround yourself with a community that encourages spiritual growth.
+- Surround yourself with mentors and a community who encourage Christlikeness.

 ---

 ## 3. Exemplify: Called to Holy Living

-Holiness is integral to Theosis.
-As Peter reminds us: *“But like the Holy One who called you, be holy yourselves also in all your behavior; because it is written: 'You shall be holy, for I am holy.'”* (1 Peter 1:15-16).
-This call to holiness is not about perfectionism but about allowing God’s transformative work to align our hearts and actions with His character.
+Holiness is central to Theosis.
+It is not merely about moral behavior but a life set apart for God.
+1 Peter 1:15-16 declares, “But like the Holy One who called you, be holy yourselves also in all your behavior; because it is written, ‘You shall be holy, for I am holy.’”
+This call to holiness is a response to God’s grace and a reflection of His purity and righteousness.

-Theosis emphasizes that holiness is both a gift and a responsibility.
-God sets us apart for His purposes, and we respond by living in obedience, forsaking sin, and offering ourselves as *“a living and holy sacrifice, acceptable to God”* (Romans 12:1).
+Theosis reminds us that holiness is both a gift and a pursuit.
+God transforms us through His Spirit, empowering us to forsake sin and walk in obedience.
+Discipleship challenges us to align our thoughts, desires, and actions with God’s will, offering our lives as “a living and holy sacrifice” (Romans 12:1).

-**Theosis and Holiness:**
-Holiness reflects the progressive nature of Theosis, whereby believers are being sanctified to partake in God’s divine life.
-It is a tangible expression of our commitment to align with His will.

-*Practical Applications*:
+### Practical Application:
-- Regularly examine your heart and surrender areas of struggle to God.
+- Examine your heart regularly to address areas of sin and seek God’s forgiveness.
-- Commit to spiritual disciplines that nurture holiness, such as fasting and Scripture meditation.
+- Engage in spiritual disciplines such as fasting, prayer, and Scripture meditation.
-- Foster accountability with others pursuing a holy life.
+- Foster accountability through relationships that encourage holiness.

 ---

 ## 4. Embody: Connected to Christ’s Life

-The fourth pillar of Theosis centers on union with Christ.
-This intimate connection is the foundation for spiritual transformation.
-Jesus expressed this union beautifully: *“I am the vine, you are the branches; the one who remains in Me, and I in him bears much fruit, for apart from Me you can do nothing.”* (John 15:5).
+The final pillar highlights the believer’s union with Christ—a central aspect of Theosis.
+Jesus described this relationship in John 15:5: “I am the vine, you are the branches; he who abides in Me and I in him, he bears much fruit.”
+Our union with Christ enables us to share in His life, power, and mission.

-Union with Christ is the cornerstone of discipleship and Theosis.
-In Galatians 2:20, Paul highlights the depth of this connection: *“I have been crucified with Christ; and it is no longer I who live, but Christ lives in me.”* This union empowers believers to bear fruit, persevere in faith, and glorify God through their lives.
+Through this union, we become partakers of the divine nature (2 Peter 1:4) and empowered to live out our calling.
+Paul expressed this mystery in Galatians 2:20: “I have been crucified with Christ; and it is no longer I who live, but Christ lives in me.”
+This relationship is both the foundation and the strength of Theosis, sustaining believers as they grow in holiness and Christlikeness.

-**Theosis and Union:**
-Through union with Christ, believers partake in the divine life, experiencing the presence and power of God in a profound way.
-This is the ultimate goal of Theosis—to dwell in perfect communion with God.

-*Practical Applications*:
+### Practical Application:
-- Spend time abiding in Christ through prayer, worship, and Scripture study.
+- Remain in constant fellowship with Christ through prayer and meditation.
-- Trust in Christ’s strength to fulfill your calling.
+- Trust in Christ’s strength rather than your own to fulfill your calling.
-- Rest in the assurance that God will complete His work in you (Philippians 1:6).
+- Rest in the assurance that God will complete the work He began in you (Philippians 1:6).

 ---

-## **Conclusion: Theosis—A Journey of Transformation**
+## **Conclusion: Embracing Theosis in Discipleship**

-Theosis is the divine invitation to partake in God’s nature, transforming us into His likeness by grace.
-It is a dynamic process encompassing glorifying God, emulating Christ, living in holiness, and being united with Him.
-Far from an abstract concept, Theosis shapes the daily lives of believers as they grow in faith and spiritual maturity.
+Theosis is not an abstract concept but a practical and beautiful reality of the Christian life.
+It is the process of being united with God through Christ, empowered by the Spirit, and transformed into His likeness.
+Through the pillars of *Exalting God*, *Emulating Christ*, *Exemplifying holiness*, and *Embodying union with Christ*, we grow into the people God created us to be.

-As we live out Theosis, we anticipate the day when this transformation is complete, as 1 John 3:2 promises: *“We know that when He appears, we will be like Him, because we will see Him just as He is.”* Until then, let us press on with hope and gratitude, embracing the pillars of Theosis and reflecting God’s glory in all we do.
-Let us trust that the God who began this good work will faithfully bring it to completion—for His glory and our eternal joy.
+This journey is both a present reality and a future hope.
+As we live out Theosis, we anticipate its ultimate fulfillment when we see Christ face to face (1 John 3:2).
+Until then, let us faithfully press on, trusting that God is working within us to reflect His glory and accomplish His eternal purposes.

+Discipleship is the daily journey of walking with Christ, learning from Him, and growing into His image.
+As we live out Theosis, may we glorify God, reflect His character, and experience the fullness of life He promises for His glory and our eternal joy.